itatsmove/smovechallenge/README.md

 3. [Booking Data](challenges/bookingdata.md)
 4. [Booking Ordering Problem](challenges/bookingordering.md)

-**When you're done, [email us](mailto:hr@smove.sg) with either a link to your repo or zipped solution, including your source code, any generated output (e.g. visualisations, reports, etc.), and a short explanation of what you've done.**
+**When you're done, send us back a link to a repository with your source code, with a description of what you've done and any build instructions in the readme!**

 ## DevOps / Infrastructure Engineer Challenges

 ### Challenges
 1. [Infrastructure Case Study](challenges/infCaseStudy.md)

-**When you're done, [email us](mailto:hr@smove.sg) a PDF containing your solution with any relevant explanations, diagrams, code, etc.**

 ## Embedded Systems Engineer Challenges